pydicom/pydicom/doc/old/image_data_handlers.rst

   and ``-openjpeg`` plugins

-Note that you always need the `NumPy <http://numpy.org/>`_ package to be able to handle image data.
+Note that you always need the `NumPy <http://numpy.org/>`_ package to be able to handle pixel data.

-.. caution:: We rely on the image handling capacity of the mentioned packages and cannot guarantee the correctness of the generated uncompressed images.
-Be sure to verify the correctness of generated images using other means before you use them for medical purposes.
+.. caution:: We rely on the data handling capacity of the mentioned packages and cannot guarantee the correctness of the generated uncompressed pixel data.
+Be sure to verify the correctness of the output using other means before you use them for medical purposes.

 Supported Transfer Syntaxes